 - Support your respiratory system by diffusing oregano oil, or by using your oregano/carrier oil blend to massage your chest before bed.

 I hope this list gives you some very practical, actionable ways to start using essential oils to support your health!
 If you have any questions about how to use essential oils, Katelyn is a great resource.
-Get free essential oil samples HERE and attend one of her online get-togethers to learn more about EOs in a fun community setting.

 I know some people will ask, and I’m happy to answer!
 In a nutshell, the reason why I feel confident in promoting doTERRA on this blog is due to the quality of both the oils and the company.
 I am not a doTERRA sales rep, but I use doTERRA oils at home.
 I’ve learned so much from Katelyn, who does sell the oils and helps other moms to build home businesses with doTERRA, too.